TimLee2/guides/src/pages/java/arrays/index.md

     dataType[] name_of_array = new dataType[arraySize];

-## Code snippets of the above syntax:
+## Code snippet of the above syntax:

     double[] List = new double[10];

-## Another way to create an Array:
+## Another way to create and initialize an Array:

     dataType[] name_of_array = {value0, value1, ..., valuek};

-## Code snippets of above syntax:
+## Code snippet of above syntax:

     double[] list = {1, 2, 3, 4};